chintanvijan/phishing-site/README.md

-A website which is used hack facebook accounts of people using simple tricks.
+A website which is used hack facebook accounts of people using fake login.